sbriggssjc/mca-gameday-camera/README.md

 ## upload_to_drive.py

 `upload_to_drive.py` sends finished recordings to Google Drive using [PyDrive](https://github.com/googledrive/PyDrive).
-The first run will prompt for OAuth2 authentication and store credentials in `drive_token.json`.
+The first run requires a `client_secrets.json` OAuth file in this directory.
+After authenticating, credentials are stored in `drive_token.json` so future runs reuse them.
 Set the destination folder ID with the `GDRIVE_FOLDER_ID` environment variable:

 ```bash
 export GDRIVE_FOLDER_ID=your_folder_id